 Chronic stress underlies more than 50% of physician visits and is a factor in most, if not all, chronic diseases.
-It’s a part of our every day lives.
+It’s a part of our everyday lives.
 So what do we do about it?

 When that happens, we release chemicals called endorphins and also a protein called Brain-Derived Neurotrophic Factor (BDNF).

-In fact, people who exercise just 20 minutes at the beginning of the day do better on memory tests later that day and report more productivity and a happier mood than those who had been sedentary.
+In fact, people who exercise just 20 minutes at the beginning of the day do better on memory tests later that day and report more productivity and a happier mood than those who have been sedentary.

 How much exercise do you need?

 Just 20 minutes of moderate exercise in the morning will have lasting effects throughout the day.

 How much sleep each of us needs varies and often changes with age and physical and emotional challenges.